Was there a time in your life when you underwent a financial fiasco that you’d rather keep to yourself?

 Honesty is the best policy!
 Do not be afraid to let the employers know your credit history.
 I

-n the end, maybe if your credit standing resulted to only a few immaterial (at the employer’s point of view) past dealings, they might still consider you in the position.
+n the end, maybe if your credit standing resulted in only a few immaterial (at the employer’s point of view) past dealings, they might still consider you in the position.
 It is just a matter of thoroughly explaining how it happened and most importantly, how did you fix the problem.